Pika-Software/glua-package-manager/README.md

     ```
     #### Result
     ![Console](https://i.imgur.com/FwScVHf.png)

+- ### Package active gamemode (`gamemodes`) (def. `nil`)
+    A string with a one gamemode or a list table with allowed gamemodes, if the current gamemode does not match any of the ones listed here the package will not run.

+- ### Package current map (`maps`) (def. `nil`)
+    A string with a map name or a list table with many map names, if the current map does not match any of the ones listed here the package will not run.

+- ### Package singleplayer only (`singleplayer`) (def. `false`)
+    The boolean value that allows the package to be executed only in a singleplayer game.

 - ### Others
     This file can also contain any other additional information such as package author, license or description.